Keto blueberry donuts. That’s right; you read that correctly. These low-carb donuts are bursting with blueberries and the perfect amount of sweetness.

 You can store your leftovers in an airtight container for five days in the refrigerator or up to three weeks in the freezer.

 Sugar-free Sweetener Options

-I’m also partial to Swerve another erythritol blend.
-It works well in this keto donut recipe and is a great choice if you are looking for a sugar substitute that has no bitter aftertaste and measures just like sugar.
+I’m also partial to Swerve, another erythritol blend.
+It works well in this keto donut recipe and is a great choice if you are looking for a sugar substitute with no bitter aftertaste and measures just like sugar.

 What You’ll Need

 The following is a list of materials and ingredients you will need to bake your keto blueberry donuts.

 Note that the full printable recipe card, as well as the nutrition information, is at the bottom of the page.

 - Mixing bowl